Roli810/pwnagotchi-plugins/README.md

 First you'll have to register an app at https://developer.spotify.com/dashboard/ and set it up.

+then run this on your pi
+pip install spotipy

 After that run the test.py on your pc after you've added the client id and secret you'll get a .cache file.
 Move that file to the pwnagotchi's /usr/local/share/pwnagotchi/custom-plugins folder.